Rising-Stars-by-Sunshine/Stats_201_AlbertLi/method/README.md

 ### Objective

-The objective of this paper will be to study the performance of different top sentiment analysis models on Reddit posts.
-Specifically, this study focuses on r/WallStreetBets (WSB), a subreddit with over 14 million members known for its finance and trading content.
-The community is infamous for causing market fluctuations on “meme stocks,” stocks that garner intense but momentary interest (Nobanee & Ellili, 2023).
-The top of these stocks was Gamestop in 2021, where WSB members invoked a short squeeze.
+This paper aimed to examine how different sentiment analysis models performed on Reddit posts.
+I specifically looked at r/WallStreetBets (WSB), a subreddit with over 14 million members known for finance and trading discussions.
+WSB was infamous for influencing market fluctuations, especially in "meme stocks" that attracted intense but short-lived interest (Nobanee & Ellili, 2023).
+The GameStop short squeeze in 2021, orchestrated by WSB members, was a key example.

+I compared various sentiment analysis models to understand how well they captured sentiment in WSB discussions about finance, trading, and meme stocks.
+The goal was to see which models could best analyze the emotional tone in these posts.

+In addition to evaluating model performance, I explored how sentiment in WSB may have affected market participants, regulators, and the wider financial community.
+Understanding the impact of online sentiment on financial markets is crucial for managing potential risks associated with social media influence.

+This research contributed to the discussion on sentiment analysis, focusing on its application in online financial communities like WSB.
+By studying WSB and its influence on meme stocks, I hoped to shed light on the relationship between online sentiment, trading strategies, and market dynamics, providing insights into the changing landscape of modern finance.

 ### Significance

-While past studies investigated applying sentiment analysis to social media platforms, they’re usually performed on independent individuals rather than groups (Rodríguez-Ibánez et al., 2023; Suhaimin et al., 2023).
-When analyzing posts made in a community, it is important to note common tendencies and terminology.
-On WSB, fabricated words like “Paperhands” and “Diamondhands” describe the user’s intended trading decision.
-By understanding the consensus sentiment, models can perform better price predictions on assets tracked by the subreddit.
+Prior research has delved into the application of sentiment analysis on various social media platforms; however, these studies typically focused on individual users rather than cohesive groups (Rodríguez-Ibánez et al., 2023; Suhaimin et al., 2023).
+A notable gap in the literature exists regarding the nuanced dynamics of sentiment within communal spaces, where collective behavior and shared terminology play a pivotal role.
+This study aims to address this gap by examining sentiment within the context of online communities, with a particular emphasis on the WallStreetBets (WSB) subreddit.

+When analyzing posts within a community setting, it becomes crucial to recognize prevalent tendencies and the emergence of community-specific terminology.
+On WSB, for instance, participants commonly employ fabricated words such as "Paperhands" and "Diamondhands" to articulate their intended trading decisions.
+The adoption and shared understanding of these terms contribute to the formation of a unique linguistic ecosystem within the community.
+Understanding these communal expressions are integral to deciphering sentiment accurately, as they encapsulate the collective sentiment and market outlook of WSB participants.

+Beyond linguistic nuances, investigating the consensus sentiment within online communities like WSB holds significant implications for refining predictive modeling, particularly in the context of asset price predictions.
+By discerning the prevailing sentiment within the community, sentiment analysis models can enhance their ability to forecast price movements and trends associated with assets frequently discussed on the subreddit.
 ## Operational Measures

 ### Variables